shiningflash/flutter/datatables_pro/README.md

 ## Which contains:

-- Data Table with selection ooportunity
+- Data Table with selection opportunity
 - Ascending and Descending sorting representation
 - Detete selected items from table